 We guess that Poitiers and Jumièges use the term 'battlefield' to mean what we would now refer to as the 'battle theatre'.
-They are trying to say that the Normans prepared for battle as Harold approached the battle theatre hoping that he would try to cross the Brede.
+They are trying to say that the Normans prepared for battle as Harold approached the battle theatre in case he kept marching onto the Hastings Peninsula.
 Only he did not.
 He camped somewhere north of the Brede, so the Normans stood down.
 William set a night guard on Thursday night, but it too passed peacefully.
 The Normans prepared for Harold to attack on Friday.
 He did not, so they spent the day trying to scare Harold into flight.
 The Normans set another night guard on Friday night.
 Again, Harold did not attack.
 They prepared yet again for battle on Saturday and attacked at first light.
 If this is right, Poitiers and Jumièges are consistent with Wace and Carmen.
 The other accounts are not inconsistent.
-They just redact contingencies and only report events.
+They just redact events between the march and battle because nothing happened.